+Colorectal cancer may begin in either the colon (large intestine) or the rectum.
 Cancer is caused by malignant (cancerous) cells that grow and multiply without control.
+These growths, called polyps, may start noncancerous, but can turn into cancer over time.
 When cancer begins in the tissues of the colon, it is called colon cancer.
 When it forms in the tissues of the rectum, it is called rectal cancer.
 Because colon cancer and rectal cancer have many features in common, they are sometimes referred to together as colorectal cancer.

 Colorectal Cancer Symptoms

 Colorectal cancer signs and colon cancer symptoms will present themselves differently in patients.
 Often those with colon cancer do not notice symptoms in the cancer's early stages and when they do show, the colorectal cancer signs vary based on the cancer's size and location within the colon or rectum.